sushanthreddy009/Academic_record_storage_using_blockchain/README.md

-## Blockchain Based Educational Records Storage and Sharing
+## Academic Record Storage Using Blockchain
 ### Introduction:
-For individuals, accurate and full educational records are a valuable asset.
-Educational documents have been digitised in recent years.
-There are still, however, two major problems that have not been overcome.
-One is to achieve reliable and privacy-preserving storage of educational records, while another is how to understand the sharing of educational records and ensure the protection of the process of sharing.
-In this paper , we propose a scheme for educational records based on blockchain storage and sharing, which incorporates blockchain, storage database and cryptography techniques to create a reliable and protected setting.
-The blockchain technology is used in our proposal to ensure the protection and reliability of data storage, while the blockchain's smart contracts are used to manage the storage and sharing method.
-The off-chain database stores the original educational records in encrypted form more specifically, while the records' hash information is stored on the blockchain.
-To ensure the protection of data storage, the off-chain records are regularly anchored with the hash data on the blockchain.
-Cryptography approaches are used to manage the encryption of documents and digital signature of messages.
-The system incorporates a WebApp based interface for the concerned parties involved in the transaction to communicate in an effective manner thereby providing a base for decentralized approach.
+This project tackles the critical issue of securely storing and sharing educational records in the digital era.
+While educational documents have increasingly moved online, the challenges of ensuring secure and privacy-conscious storage and sharing remain.
+Our solution employs a blockchain-based approach, integrating blockchain, a storage database, and cryptography to establish a secure and reliable environment for handling educational records.
+The system uses blockchain to guarantee data security and reliability, and leverages smart contracts to efficiently manage storage and sharing processes.
+Educational records are securely stored off-chain in an encrypted format, while their hash information is maintained on the blockchain.
+This approach ensures continuous synchronization and security of the stored data.
+Cryptographic techniques are applied for encrypting documents and digitally signing messages, further enhancing data protection.
+The system features a WebApp interface, facilitating efficient transactions and supporting a decentralized approach for all parties involved.
 ### Technology Stack:
 * Blockchain
     * Ethereum,